 What are the benefits of Enhanced FDIC Insurance?

-In simple terms, Enhanced FDIC Insurance helps create safer banking ecosystem for banks, fintechs.
-Large deposit clients can rest assured that they might lose millions of dollars and suffer operational interruptions.
+In simple terms, Enhanced FDIC Insurance helps create safer banking ecosystem for banks and fintechs.
+Large deposit clients can be assured that they are protected from losing millions of dollars and suffering operational interruptions.
 In return, this creates a safer and more stable environment for banks, says Vermeersch.

 Banks can also use this tool to strategically manage their balance sheets and concentration risks, adds Treasury Prime VP of Banking Jeff Nowicki.